jonahsnider/jonahsnider.com/projects.md

 						<h3>Web Design</h3>
 					</header>
 					<p>Want a website made?
 Need design advice?
 I have lots of experience in graphic design, user interface, hosting, and web
 						design.
-Get in touch if you want to hire me.</p>
+Get in touch if you want to hire me or if you want any advice.</p>
 					<ul class="actions">
 						<li><a href="webdesign" class="button">Learn More</a></li>
 					</ul>